gaphor/gaphor/docs/modeling_language.md

    Returns the newly created item or element
 ```

-To serialize the copied elements and deserialize them again, there are two functions avaiable:
+To serialize the copied elements and deserialize them again, there are two functions available:

 ```eval_rst
 .. function:: gaphor.diagram.copypaste.serialize(value)